top of page

 Rock, Paper, Scissors

-Analysis: In “Rock, Paper, Scissors,” three simple objects—a rock, a sheet of paper, and a pair of scissors—are arranged with quiet precision on a tabletop.
+Analysis In “Rock, Paper, Scissors,” three simple objects—a rock, a sheet of paper, and a pair of scissors—are arranged with quiet precision on a tabletop.
 The composition transforms the familiar children’s game into a meditation on balance, power, and fragility.
 Each object carries symbolic weight: the rock represents endurance and natural strength; the paper, intellect and vulnerability; and the scissors, human control and the capacity to cut or create.
-Rendered in s
+Rendered in so

 Ed Cepiel